htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     A string recording the groups in the authentication token (IDTOKENS or SCITOKENS) used to submit the job.

+:index:`AuthTokenScopes<single: AuthTokenScopes; ClassAd job attributes>` :index:`job ClassAd attribute<single: job ClassAd attribubte; AuthTokenScopes>`

+``AuthTokenScopes``
+    A string recording the scopes in the authentication token (IDTOKENS or SCITOKENS) used to submit the job.

 :index:`AuthTokenId<single: AuthTokenId; ClassAd job attributes>` :index:`job ClassAd attribute<single: job ClassAd attribubte; AuthTokenId>`